 Faculty Manual provisions for post-tenure reviews

-Text of Section 4.VI.A (Standards for Faculty Evaluation), and Section 4.VI.C.1 (Post-Tenure Review Process)
+See Section 4.VI.A (Standards for Faculty Evaluation) and Section 4.VI.C.1 (Post-Tenure Review Process)

 Suggested department chair timeline related to the PTR process

 Spring: Receive list from Associate Dean of faculty members scheduled for a professional development conversation in the following academic year.